3PL Pricing Guide for E-commerce Brands | Locad

 For most US e-commerce brands, the strongest cost drivers are order profile (items per order), shipping zone mix, storage velocity, and return handling.
 The fastest way to reduce cost per order is to improve pick efficiency and shipment-zone economics together instead of negotiating only one fee line.

-Use this cluster with the 3PL Cost Calculator and 3PL Pricing Template to move from rough estimates to decision-ready numbers.
+Use this guide with the 3PL Cost Calculator and the 3PL Pricing Template to move from rough estimates to decision-ready numbers.

 What does 3PL pricing usually include?